The Valeria Association is committed to achieving that:

 "The development of drugs for rare diseases is a challenge.
 The one size fits all - approach to drug development does not work in this context.
 That is why the pharmaceutical industry is not interested in the problem of genetically caused ultra rare diseases," says Mario Schenkel, father of Valeria and member of the board of the Valeria Association.

-There are even more questions to be asked.
-Can an oligo be patented when it is merely a counterpart to a human gene strand?
-"Such questions do not concern us.
-We want to save human lives.
+"Rare diseases" or "ultra rare diseases" are bad terms.
+They are missleading and let people assume that this will not happen to them and we prioritize these topics below other topics.
+We therefore want to educate people about how common these diseases are!
 It is long overdue for more research to be carried out in this area.
 It is our intention to use our commitment to change the way the pharmaceutical industry and the authorities think," adds Alexandra Schenkel, mother of Valeria and board member of the Valeria Association.

 Our Research and Our Goal